windows99-hue/99BaiCiZhanKeyboardConnector/README-end.md

 ## Afterword

-This program uses the `MIT License`.
+This program uses the `GNU General Public License v3.0`Licence.
 If you have suggestions or want to report bugs, feel free to fork my repository or submit an `Issue`.

 Thanks for your support!
 May you memorize all your vocabulary soon!